Playing supervillains since the 1980s…

 Third of three films listed here, with a co-star in Andrew McCarthy.
 This romantic comedy tells of Jonathan (McCarthy) who falls in love with a Mannequin in a department store who comes alive just for him, in the shapely form of Emmy played by 80s Crush for some, Kim Cattrall.

 Here Spader definitely looks like a villain, with his normally tousled hair slicked down and looking considerably more geeky than 1980s hunk (unless you like that sort of thing), and an evil glint behind his spectacles.

 Spader’s evil part here is Richards, the Vice President of a department store who is more than disgruntled when Jonathan gets a job there.
 His perceived rival gets promoted to a vice president post after several successful displays featuring this mannequin.
 Richards decides to get rid of

-her with the help of security chief, Maxwell (G.W.
+her with the help of the security chief, Maxwell (G.W.
 Bailey).

-The pair break into the shop at night stealing the mannequin then selling her to a rival store.
-Leading to Jonathan’s jealous ex-girlfriend, who works trying to dispose of her “rival”.
+The pair break into the shop at night stealing the mannequin and then selling her to a rival store.
+This leads to Jonathan’s jealous ex-girlfriend, who works trying to dispose of her “rival”.
 Spader was almost a comic pantomime villain here with an over the top comedic performance.
 And he gets punched by another character again.

 But don’t confuse fiction with fact as the good news is that underneath the bad guy exterior, Spader is reported to be a nice guy.
 As Molly Ringwald said about her Pretty in Pink co-star, “I remember James Spader coming in and smoking a cigarette … and he was just obnoxious, but he was completely in character because he’s actually a lovely character.
 Very nice and not at all like the character he plays” and added, “But he just had this real sneer about him … and I think he even dropped the cigarette on the floor and stamped it out, and just left.”